 Both solutions aren’t beneficial for your squats, though.
 Leaning forward puts pressure on your lower back.
 And pronating your ankles would jeopardize your stability.

-Using heeled shoes will cause your hip to drop downward.
-Which compensates for the long femur and keeps your torso upright.
+Using heeled shoes will cause your hip to drop downward, compensating for the long femur and keeping your torso upright.

-So to sum up, if you have a longer femur relative to your tibia and torso, heeled shoes should be your go-to solution.
+So, to sum up, if you have a longer femur relative to your tibia and torso, heeled weightlifting shoes should be your go-to solution.
 Otherwise, you can use the flats if you prefer.

 Feet close or feet wide, toes in or toes out, what’s the right squat position?
-There’s no answer that’s right for everyone!
+No answer’s right for everyone!

-The right squat stance should be dictated by your bone structure.
+Your bone structure should dictate the right squat stance.
 The main determinant responsible for this is in your hip joint.

-Broadly speaking, unless you squat in an ultra-wide squat stance, you’ll benefit more with a heeled shoe.
+Broadly speaking, you'll benefit more with a heeled shoe unless you squat in an ultra-wide squat stance.
 This is especially the case if your feet are shoulder-width apart.

 Neck Length & Neck Angle

 Let’s review some basic anatomy to ensure you understand what follows.
 Nothing too technical, though.